-John Flock is a high-stakes patent litigator whose experience has generated professional achievement awards and repeated American Law Journal “Top Jury Verdict” recognition.
-He combines more than 20 years’ patent litigation experience with 9 years of service as a former New York City Assistant District Attorney to litigate intense legal battles arising in the most popular forums for patent litigation, including the ITC and district courts.
+John Flock is a high-stakes patent litigator whose experience has generated professional achievement awards and National Law Journal's “Top Jury Verdict” recognition.
+He combines 20 years’ patent litigation experience with nine years as a former New York City Assistant District Attorney to represent his clients in high stakes battles in the ITC and district courts.

 Mr. Flock also has developed particular skill in patent valuation by using his experience in litigation and in the negotiations of major portfolios to determine real world value, particularly focusing on the key patents that drive value.
 He has worked with global Fortune 500 companies on some of their major acquisitions of patent assets in the past few years.

 Mr. Flock has built long-term relationships with sophisticated clients including Sony, Lenovo, Toyota, Fisher-Price, HBO, the Federal Reserve Bank of New York, and others.
 He has been lead outside counsel in global disputes, litigating in the U.S. and advising on patent strategy in Europe and Asia.